7 on 7 Tournament Rules

 GAME PENALTIES

-FLAG GUARDING: 5 “yard” penalty from spot of the foul.
+• Runner denying the opportunity for an opponent to pull/remove the flag belt results in a 5 “yard” penalty from the spot of the foul.
 (Result of the play before the foul will stand; If 1st down is gained before the penalty, the offensive team is awarded the first down before the penalty is assessed).
-Runners shall not flag guard by using their hands, arms, or the ball to deny the opportunity for an opponent to pull or remove the flag belt.
-Flag guarding includes:

-• Swinging the hand or arm over the flag belt to prevent an opponent from de- flagging
+• Swinging the hand or arm over the flag belt to prevent de-flagging

-• Placing the ball over the flag belt to prevent an opponent from de-flagging
+• Placing the ball over the flag belt to prevent de-flagging

 • Lowering the shoulders in a manner that flag guards.